 The first six weeks of a kitten's life mark the most rapid time of growth and development.
-This week-by-week rundown highlights the changes you can expect to see in the various developmental stages.
+This week-by-week rundown highlights the changes you can expect to see in the various kitten developmental and growth stages.
 Remember, all kittens are a little different; some may develop slightly slower while others develop quickly.
 There is no need to worry unless the rate of development is significantly different from what is mentioned.